Caravaggio. Narcissus. Ca. 1599. Galleria Nazionale d’Arte Antica di Palazzo Barbierini.

 Picture credit: Wikimedia Commons, public domain.

-In Rome some exquisite Caravaggios are still in churches rather than museums and it is more fun to see them in their natural settings.
+In Rome some exquisite Caravaggios are to be found in churches rather than museums and it is more fun to see them in their natural settings.
 In fact, his pictures in churches are easier to view than the ones in the museums.
 The lighting is much better even if you have to pay couple of euros to switch on the spotlight.
 Roman museums tend to have a strange combination of bad natural light and harsh spotlights that reflect off the varnish – making it often almost impossible to see anything of value.

 The church of San Luigi dei Francesi is famous for its Contarelli Chapel – a nave with three Caravaggio paintings that illustrate scenes from the life of St. Matthew.
-These were the artist’s first public commissions in Rome and they are prime examples of his innovation of focusing strong light on the parts he wanted to show and the confident ignoring of the rest of the composition.
+These were the artist’s first public commissions in Rome, and they are prime examples of his innovation of focusing strong light on the parts he wanted to show and the confident ignoring of the rest of the composition.
 He painted Martyrdom first, an action scene where a naked and muscled assassin is about to strike St. Matthew with people around him fleeing or recoiling (including Caravaggio himself whose sad face is in the background).
-The center painting is a second version of St. Matthew and the Angel (the first one was rejected for not having “enough decorum”) – a red clad St. Matthew is writing and turning towards an angel who enumerates on his fingers the points that need to be written down.
+The center painting is a second version of St. Matthew and the Angel (the first one was rejected for not having “enough decorum”) – a red-clad St. Matthew is writing and turning towards an angel who enumerates on his fingers the points that need to be written down.
 And, finally, the left panel is The Calling of St. Matthew.
 A young, handsome Christ points at Matthew and his companions in a gesture that quotes the hand of God in Michelangelo’s creation of Adam.
 Matthew and St. Peter both respond with the same incredulous hand gesture “do you really mean that?”
 It is a complex composition of overlapping figures, of light and shadow interplay, and colors and fabrics emerging from the darkness enough to make an impression when light strikes them.

 Caravaggio.
 The Calling of Saint Matthew 1599-1600.
 Church of San Luigi dei Francesi.
 Rome.